dzylikecode/Inspire-VSCodeExt-Paste-Image/README.md

   - `default`: 80

+- `mdPasteEnhanced.experiment`: boolean

+  You can try it if you think the plugin works too slowly.

+  - `default`: false

 ## Known Issues

 > The plugin [`Markdown All in One`](https://github.com/yzhang-gh/vscode-markdown) will block the function that you paste image when selecting text.
 It's better to remove the condition that triggers paste `ctrl+v` in the shortcut settings of [`Markdown All in One`](https://github.com/yzhang-gh/vscode-markdown).
 Don't worry, this plugin will call the paste function of [`Markdown All in One`](https://github.com/yzhang-gh/vscode-markdown).
 I just think it's a bit of a hassle, why they can't work together without realizing the exsistence of each other.